 Overview of Pickleball Kitchen Rules

-The rules for the kitchen in pickleball are relatively straightforward.
-While standing in the kitchen (officially known as the Non-Volley Zone or NVZ), pickleball players are not allowed to volley (make a shot before the ball bounces).
+The rules for the kitchen in pickleball are straightforward.
+When in the kitchen (officially known as the Non-Volley Zone or NVZ), players cannot volley the ball—that is, hit it before it bounces.

-The kitchen is defined as the area seven feet from the net on either side of the court.
-It is delineated by the non-volley line, known colloquially as the kitchen line, which runs from sideline to sideline across the court.
+The kitchen extends seven feet from the net on both sides of the court, marked by the non-volley line, often referred to as the kitchen line, which spans from sideline to sideline.

 The main reason the pickleball kitchen rule exists is to stop players from simply standing at the net and hitting aggressive smashes into the ground.